BlissCatalyst/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  - The routing happens in different places.
+When it is handled by the server, it can make the overall web site slower.
+However, you only load in what you will need.
+The server then is the driver in how the user gets taken through the web site.

+  - In client-side, it takes longer when you initially land on a page because it has to load all of it all at once.
+However, you can perferm a lot of actions from the client-side when interacting with the server without having to refresh the page which makes the web site seem quicker.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  .get(), .post(), .put(), .delete().

 - [ ] Mention three tools we can use to make AJAX requests.

+  - We use axios in class.
+You can use fetch.
+And you can use jQuery.

 ## Project Set Up